[I have sent them out into the world]

 “You adulterous people, don’t you know that friendship with the world means enmity against God?
 Therefore, anyone who chooses to be a friend of the world becomes an enemy of God. — James 4:4

-The devil knows Scripture well, and knows exactly how to use it for his own agenda.
-This verse isn’t instructing us to segregate ourselves from the world, as he’d have you believe.
+The devil knows Scripture well, and he knows exactly how to use it for his own agenda.
+This verse isn’t instructing us to segregate ourselves from the world.
 Jesus too was accused of spending time with sinners.
-He even shared bread with them.
-None of us would belong to Jesus if He hadn’t done so, and I likely wouldn’t be a Christian myself if my husband had shunned me.
-It was through Andrew that I came to accept Jesus.

-If God doesn’t send us out into the world to speak up for those held captive by Satan’s lies, then the captives won’t be set free.
-We must speak, not only with our words, but also with our lives because our actions prove that we are in Jesus and that He is in us.
+If God doesn’t send us out into the world then the captives won’t be set free.
+We must speak, not only with our words, but also with our lives.
+It’s our actions that prove we are in Jesus and that He is in us.
 Therefore, we must go out into the world and walk as Jesus walked.
 Thankfully, Jesus does send us out.
-If you agree, please share this post.
-Let’s start a fire of a very different kind: one that’s fueled by God’s truth and love.
+(John 17:15-19)

 “Therefore Jesus spoke to them again, saying, “I am the light of the world.
 The one following Me shall not walk in the darkness, but will have the light of life.”” –John 8:12